Inist-CNRS/ezs/packages/lodex/README.md

 ### LodexJoinQuery

-Take 3 parametres and creates a join query (one to many, on sub-ressource)
+Take 3 parameters and create a join query (one to many, on sub-ressource)

 The input object must contain a `connectionStringURI` property, valued with the connection string to MongoDB.